waiyan-n0/todo-app/README.md

 ✅ Smart Reminder System: Set specific dates and times for tasks with an integrated date-time picker.

 ✅ Responsive Layout: Optimized for 💻 Laptops and 📱 Mobile screens.

+❗ Performance: Backend as a firebase, the database response are not fast.
+And the code are not clean as i expected and i'm going to refine the code.
 ## Tech Stack
 Frontend: React.js (Vite)

+Backend: Firebase

 Styling: Tailwind CSS